-Coffee taste depends strongly on water alkalinity and a sum of all minerals in it.
+Coffee taste depends strongly on water alkalinity and the sum of all minerals in it.
 Water alkalinity, also known as carbonate hardness, consists of hydrogen carbonate, calcium and magnesium minerals.

 Carbonate hardness (alkalinity) directly influences coffee flavour.
 If it is too high, it neutralizes caffeic acids, which are crucial for coffee taste and aroma.
 As a result, the coffee brewed with hard water will be flat and unpalatable.
 If the water alkalinity is minimal, it also lacks calcium and magnesium minerals, which spice up the coffee flavour.